nexola/chess-system-java/README.md

 # CHESS SYSTEM JAVA

-Chess game made interely in java.
+Chess game made entirely in java.

 This project is part of an POO Udemy course, which helped me to have a better vision about the java attributes, classes and methods.